USWNT Olympic roster: Projecting the 18 players to go to Tokyo 2020 | Goal.com

 Defenders

-MAKE THE CUT: Becky Sauerbrunn, Abby Dahlkemper, Kelley O'Hara, Emily Sonnett, Tierna Davidson
+MAKE THE CUT: Becky Sauerbrunn, Abby Dahlkemper, Kelley O'Hara, Crystal Dunn, Tierna Davidson

-OTHER POSSIBILITIES: Casey Short, Midge Purce, Hailie Mace, Jaelene Hinkle, Ali Krieger, Alana Cook, Imani Dorsey
+OTHER POSSIBILITIES: Casey Short, Emily Sonnett, Midge Purce, Hailie Mace, Jaelene Hinkle, Ali Krieger, Alana Cook, Imani Dorsey

 Sauerbrunn and Dahlkemper appear likely to reprise their role from the World Cup as the team's starting center back duo.
 The intrigue comes at the outside back positions.

 When healthy, O'Hara is nailed down as the starting right back but injuries have plagued her in recent years.
-There's an opening for Sonnett or Short, who was cruelly left off the World Cup squad, to stake a claim for the starting berth.
-If O'Hara makes the squad, though, there may only be room for one of them.
+There's an opening for Sonnett or Short, who was cruelly left off the World Cup squad, to stake a claim for a roster spot.
+If O'Hara makes the squad, though, they could both miss out.
 Ali Krieger is also in the mix after making a surprise comeback to the side just before the World Cup.

 At left back, Crystal Dunn performed admirably at the World Cup but there is still a sense that her long-term future with the USWNT lies in her more natural attacking midfield role.
 Where Andonovski sees Dunn fitting in will be an intriguing development to follow in the coming months.
 Davidson could be ready to step into a starting left back spot by the time the summer rolls around.